eduzol/terraform-scripts/README.md

 `Desired State`.
 The state of a resource as specified in its terraform definition.
 `Current State`.
 The state of a resource as its currently in real world.

-Every time we create a Terraform plan, Terraform will try to converge the current state into the desired state
+Every time we create a Terraform plan, Terraform will try to converge the current state into the desired state.

+## Attributes And Output values

+`Output values` are like the return values of a Terraform module, and have several uses:
+ - Expose a subset of its resources attributes to a parent module
+ - Print values to CLI

+`Attributes` are a named piece of data that belongs to some kind of object